 GORDON PARKS: SELECTIONS FROM THE DEAN COLLECTION

 At Ethelbert Cooper Gallery of African and African American Art, Hutchins Center for African and African American Research, Harvard University, Cambridge, through July 19.
+Co-organized by the Gordon Parks Foundation.
 617-496-5777, www.coopergallery.fas.harvard.edu